Backdoors to Tractable Answer-Set Programming: Answer Set Backdoors

-For each set $\backdoorX_1\subseteq \modelM \cap \backdoorX$ the above procedure runs in linear time.
-This follows directly from the fact that we can compute the unique minimal model of a Horn program in linear time~\cite{DowlingGallier84}.
-As there are $O(2^k)$ sets $\backdoorX_1$ to consider, we have a total running time of $O(2^k n)$ where $n$ denotes the input size of $P$ and $k=\Card{X}$.
-It remains to establish the correctness of the algorithm in terms of the following claim.
+For each set~$X_1\subseteq M \cap X$ the above procedure runs in linear time by Lemma~\ref{lem:horn-lineartime}.
+As there are $O(2^k)$ sets~$X_1$ to consider, we have a total running time of $O(2^k n)$ where $n$ denotes the input size of $P$ and $k=\Card{X}$.
+It remains to establish the correctness of the above procedure in terms of the following claim.

-\emph{Claim: $\modelM$ is a minimal model of $P^\modelM$ if and only if the algorithm returns TRUE for each $\backdoorX_1\subseteq \modelM \cap \backdoorX$.}
+\emph{Claim: $M$ is a minimal model of $P^M$ if and only if the algorithm returns TRUE for each~$X_1\subseteq M \cap X$.}

 ($\Rightarrow$).
-Assume that $\modelM$ is a minimal model of $P^\modelM$, and suppose to the contrary that there is some $\backdoorX_1\subseteq \modelM \cap \backdoorX$ for which the algorithm returns FALSE.
-Consequently, $P^\modelM_{\backdoorX_1\subseteq \backdoorX}$ has a unique minimal model~$L$ with $L \subseteq \modelM \setminus \backdoorX$, $L \cup \backdoorX_1 \subsetneq \modelM$, and where $L \cup \backdoorX_1$ is a model of $P^\modelM$.
-This contradicts the assumption that $\modelM$ is a minimal model of $P^\modelM$.
+Assume that $M$ is a minimal model of $P^M$, and suppose to the contrary that there is some~$X_1\subseteq M \cap X$ for which the algorithm returns FALSE.
+Consequently, $P^M_{X_1\subseteq X}$ has a unique minimal model~$L$ with $L \subseteq M \setminus X$, $L \cup X_1 \subsetneq M$, and where $L \cup X_1$ is a model of $P^M$.
+This contradicts the assumption that $M$ is a minimal model of $P^M$.
 Hence the only-if direction of the lemma is shown.

 ($\Leftarrow$).
-Assume that the algorithm returns TRUE for each $\backdoorX_1 \subseteq \modelM \cap \backdoorX$.
-We show that $\modelM$ is a minimal model of $P^\modelM$.
-Suppose to the contrary that $P^\modelM$ has a model $\modelM'\subsetneq \modelM$.
+Assume that the algorithm returns TRUE for each~$X_1 \subseteq M \cap X$.
+We show that $M$ is a minimal model of $P^M$.
+Suppose to the contrary that $P^M$ has a model~$M'\subsetneq M$.

-We run the algorithm for $\backdoorX_1:=\modelM' \cap \backdoorX$.
+We run the algorithm for $X_1:=M' \cap X$.
 By assumption, the algorithm returns TRUE.
-There are two possibilities: (i)~$P^\modelM_{\backdoorX_1\subseteq \backdoorX}$ has no model, or (ii)~$P^\modelM_{\backdoorX_1 \subseteq \backdoorX}$ has a model, and for its unique minimal model $L$ the following holds: $L$ is not a subset of $\modelM \setminus \backdoorX$, or $L \cup \backdoorX_1$ is not a proper subset of $\modelM$, or $L \cup \backdoorX_1$ is not a model of $P^\modelM$.
+There are two possibilities: (i)~$P^M_{X_1\subseteq X}$ has no model, or (ii)~$P^M_{X_1 \subseteq X}$ has a model, and for its unique minimal model $L$ the following holds: $L$ is not a subset of $M \setminus X$, or $L \cup X_1$ is not a proper subset of $M$, or $L \cup X_1$ is not a model of $P^M$.

-We show that case~(i) is not possible, by showing that $\modelM' \setminus \backdoorX$ is a model of $P^\modelM_{\backdoorX_1\subseteq \backdoorX}$.
+We show that case~(i) is not possible by showing that $M' \setminus X$ is a model of $P^M_{X_1\subseteq X}$.